Indian Run, Mercer County, Pennsylvania: Pandenarium

-Sixty-three former slaves arrived with their families—including George Washington Lewis and John and Rosie Allen—on November 12, 1854.
+Sixty-three formerly enslaved people arrived with their families—including George Washington Lewis and John and Rosie Allen—on November 12, 1854.
 They traveled by train from Keswick, east of Charlottesville and near the plantation at Shadwell.
 At New Brighton, they traveled on packet boats along the Pennsylvania Canal.
 Abolitionists met them at New Castle and transported them to Indian Run.
 George Washington Lewis, his wife Caroline, and daughter Emma lived at Pendenarium.
 Rather than living in the houses built by abolitionists, residents built shacks along the Indian Run Creek.
 They moved into the houses after a flood of Shenango River ruined their shacks.
-In 1855, Pandenarium was recognized by Pennsylvania State Legislature with Act number 324.
+In 1855, the Pennsylvania General Assembly recognized Pandenarium with Act number 324.
 The act was established to "authorize and empower the Court of Common Pleas of Mercer county to legitimate certain persons who were emancipated by the last will and testament of Dr. C.D.
 Everett, late of Albemarle county, Virginia."
-It listed the names of the people who were manumitted by Everett's will and others who were explicitly identified to prevent them from being kidnapped back into slavery.
+It listed the names of the people who were emancipated by Everett's will and others who were explicitly identified to prevent them from being kidnapped back into slavery.
 The settlement grew to 100 acres.

-During the 19th century, there were newspaper stories that focused on how life was difficult in the community.
+During the 19th century, newspaper stories focused on how life was difficult in the community.
 People died of pneumonia, bronchitis, and tuberculosis.
 The residents were not accustomed to the winters.
 The creek Indian Run, or Shenango River, caused damage when it overflowed.
 They suffered financial losses from people who took advantage of them.
 Unfriendly neighbors wrongfully accused residents and went on rides in the night to scare them.
 Archaeologist Angela Jaillet-Wentling found, though, that although they had some difficulties, the community members flourished from 1854 into the 1930s.

 Many people moved to nearby towns.
 George Washington Lewis (c1836 – 1916) served in the 127th United States Colored Infantry Regiment during the Civil War.
 There were residents there until the 1930s, when six members of the Robinson family were on the federal census.